This post may contain affiliate links. For more information, see our Disclosure page.

 Bitly – Bitly is a link management app.
 You can provide a link and have it shortened.
 You can also check the performance of the link and track your highest performing links.
 This data will help you refine your marketing strategy going forward.
 This is helpful if you’re testing a new social media promotion style that’s including links.

-VeryWell recipe calculator – Whenever I need to provide a calorie count for a recipe I can just paste the recipe ingredients and have it analyze the recipe for me.
+VeryWell recipe calculator – One of the resources you need to provide when posting a recipe is nutrition information.
+Whenever I need to provide a calorie count for a recipe I can just paste the recipe ingredients and have it analyze the recipe for me.
 I can even embed a nutrition label by copying the provided HTML and pasting into my post.
 I do have to check the ingredients after they’ve been analyzed because it doesn’t always get it exactly right.
 But I haven’t found an easier way to create nutrition and calorie info for a recipe.

 If you have a resource suggestion that’s not on this list, let us know in the comments and I’ll be happy to add it!
 Or shoot me an email at [email protected] If you like these blogging tips, be sure follow us on Pinterest where I’m constantly adding new tips and resources.